h3rald/litestore/admin/md/use-cases.md

 #### Lightweight Document Store

 LiteStore is, first and foremost a _document store_.
-Although it uses a relational database ([SQlite](http://www.sqlite.org)) as a storage medium, it is NoSQL document store accessible via a rest API.
+Although it uses a relational database ([SQlite](http://www.sqlite.org)) as a storage medium, it is a NoSQL document store accessible via a RESTful API.

 As a document store, LiteStore provides the following features